metal-stack/docs/docs/src/external/firewall-controller/README.md

 For every `Service` of type `LoadBalancer` in the cluster, the corresponding ingress rules will be automatically generated.

-If `loadBalancerSourceRanges` is not specified, incomig traffic to this service will be allowed for any source ip adresses.
+If `loadBalancerSourceRanges` is not specified, incomig traffic to this service will be allowed for any source ip addresses.

 ## Configuration